afstyles/neutralNEMO/docs/source/orcaexample.rst

 with respect to T and S. Details on how to do this can be found in the `neutralocean documentation <https://neutralocean.readthedocs.io/en/latest/internals.html#equation-of-state>`_ .

-Calculate surfaces
+Calculate time-independent surfaces
 --------------

-Now we have our temperature and grid information we can calculate our neutral surfaces.
+Now we have our temperature and grid information we can calculate neutral surfaces for given moments in time.

 .. code-block:: Python